-Goal: By the end of our fiscal year, accumulate $7.0 million dollars to meet our budget which will enable us to maintain or expand our services in certain programs to those at risk of hunger in our service area.
+Goal: By the end of our fiscal year, accumulate $7.6 million dollars to meet our budget which will enable us to maintain or expand our services to those at risk of hunger in our service area.

 Strategy: Maintain and develop donor relations and cultivation, with emphasis on on-line giving; foundation and grants; regional giving and children’s programs.

-Capacity: Increase regional capacity with volunteers on councils; maximize Board member contacts and networking; develop online tools.
+Capacity: Increase regional capacity with volunteers on councils; maximize Board member contacts and networking; develop online resources.